 There’s no denying it: things are really weird right now.
 Social distancing, self-imposed quarantine — you name it, life is different.
 This can lead to some real frustration across any number of situations.
 It’s an especially trying time for anyone who’s attempting to sell their home during a situation where you can’t have prospective buyers enter your home!

 Yet not all is lost.
 We’ve got an incredible set of hot do-it-yourself tips for home sellers in your exact situation, hot off the presses of a selection of the top real estate agent geniuses anywhere.
-Here are four perfect DIY solutions to live through the Coronavirus quarantine and come out on the other side!
+Here are four perfect DIY solutions to live through the Covid-19 and come out on the other side!

 1. Don’t Lose Hope